adityachintala/UAV-tracking-tank/adi_doc.md

 - It is a convolutional neural network that is 49 layers deep.
 It can run in real-time at 30 FPS.

 - It is a one-stage detector that directly predicts bounding boxes and class probabilities for those boxes.
-It is a very small model(only 17 MB) and very fast, only 22.5 GFLOPS.
+It is a very small model(only 17 MB) and very fast.

 - It is also very accurate, achieving 44.8 mAP on COCO test-dev.